-Google AdWords is a tricky little marketing tool.
-For many years, AdWords was the gold standard when it came to digital advertising.
-If you weren’t using Google AdWords, you probably shouldn’t be doing anything at all.
-Nowadays, many businesses are abandoning AdWords for other platforms, but that doesn’t mean that you shouldn’t be using it.
+Google Ads is a tricky little marketing tool.
+For many years, Ads was the gold standard when it came to digital advertising.
+If you weren’t using Google Ads, you probably shouldn’t be doing anything at all.
+Nowadays, many businesses are abandoning Ads for other platforms, but that doesn’t mean that you shouldn’t be using it.

 However, that passiveness is actually positive as well.
 Since the people are coming to you instead of you going to them, they are more likely to buy and can result in higher conversions.
 For example.
 If you make an ad for “Chiropractor Milwaukee” the person who is searching for that will likely be looking for a chiropractor to make an appointment, not just for information.

 All that being said, if you have the time and knowledge to develop your Google Ads strategy, it is still Google.
 Billions of searches are done every single day and you’re likely to get a lot of website visits and, if the experience is good, a lot of conversions and sales.